 - Non-Disclosure and Rights Agreement for Student Project

 Company and students want an agreement, which includes confidentiality obligation and rights in connection with utilising the project results

-Possible agreement must be signed no later than one week after the commencement of the semester.
-If an agreement is made, it is sent to the Study Board Secretary, Gitte Hageman Christensen, via firstname.lastname@example.org for archiving purposes.
+Possible agreement must be signed no later than one week after the semester commencement.
+If an agreement is made, it must be sent to the project supervisor and the Study Board on firstname.lastname@example.org.

 Especially for students in the first and third semesters of the Master's programme

 If a company requests to make use of a non-disclosure agreement (NDA) in the project collaboration, it is a requirement that the student inserts the following passage as section 6.3 in the agreement.
 With this passage, the company allows the student to participate in the student conference (CES conference) and thus comply with the learning objective in the curriculum, which is about the presentation of a scientific article at the student conference (CES conference).

 As part of the Master's programme, the students participate in a student conference (CES), where the students of the semester in question present their project work and experiences to their fellow students of the semester.
 Notwithstanding the provisions of the agreement, the Company agrees that the Student participates in the student conference and presents his or her problem, his or her preliminary project results and experiences, which are not based on confidential knowledge, to the other students.
 Confidential data and information handed out by the Company are omitted in the presentation.
 The Company and the Student may agree that the presentation be discussed with the Company beforehand.